RautRushikesh/Data-preprocessing/readme.md

 # Display the processed data
 print("Processed Data:")
 print(processed_data)
-Notes
+# Notes
-This script assumes the input dataset is in CSV format and follows the standard conventions of data representation.
+1. This script assumes the input dataset is in CSV format and follows the standard conventions of data representation.
-Ensure that the column types in your dataset match the assumptions made in the script (numeric features: float or int, categorical features: object).
+2. Ensure that the column types in your dataset match the assumptions made in the script (numeric features: float or int, categorical features: object).
-Feel free to modify and expand this template based on additional details or specific considerations related to your use case.